Estate Planning 101: How to Choose an Executor to Carry Out Your Wishes

 And it’s better if they tend to be conservative when it comes to managing money.

-There will probably be duties that they won’t be familiar with, so they should also be comfortable with researching and asking for help from experts.
+There will probably be duties they won’t be familiar with, so they should also be comfortable researching and asking experts for help.

 2. Make sure they’ll be there to do the job and have backups

-It’s critical that the executor is able to be present and capable of administering the estate.
+It’s critical that the executor can be present and capable of administering the estate.

-If the person they choose is in poor health or is their age or older, that person might not be alive or healthy enough when it comes time to become executor.
+If the person they choose is in poor health or is their age or older, that person might not be alive or healthy enough to serve as executor when it’s time.

 That’s why it’s often better to choose someone younger.

-Your older adult can name the successors or let their top choice person name a successor.
+Your older adult can name their successor or let their top choice name a successor.

-They can also choose a corporate executor, which is a business who can provide this service.
+They can also choose a corporate executor, which is a business that can provide this service.

 A good idea would be to choose an executor, one or more backups (named in order of succession), and have a corporate executor as the final backup.